 Surgical Procedures: Surgery and Staging for Rectal Cancer

-Most commonly, rectal cancers start in adenomatous polyps of the rectum.
-Adenomatous polyps are a precancerous condition that can turn into cancer and may invade the rectal wall.
+Rectal cancers often start in precancerous polyps of the rectum.
+These are called Adenomatous polyps.
+They can turn into cancer and can grow into the rectal wall.
 Other less common types of rectal cancers are:

 - Carcinoid tumors.